 - Relevant product information – Assuming you’ve written an optimised listing detailing why your product is awesome, have you repurposed it as a leaflet for box inserts?
 The majority of your Amazon customers won’t go back to your listing each time they have a question.
 Perhaps it was a gift sent straight to the recipient?
 How else will they know all that information if it’s only on the Amazon page?

-- Instructions or a how-to guide – Without branded instructions included with the product, you are sending customers to Google where sellers can’t wait to recommend their instructions and products.
+- Instructions or a how-to guide – Without branded instructions included with the product, you are sending customers to Google.
+Google will be full of sellers who can’t wait to recommend their instructions and products.
 Instantly, your customer has a reason to not repeat purchase from you; their attention’s gone elsewhere.
-Instructions work well in paper form, but you could make these available as a .PDF download, in an automated email or as a YouTube video.
+Instructions work well in paper form too.
+You could make these available as a .PDF download, in an automated email or as a YouTube video.

 According to KPMG, around 30% of online consumers post feedback online, mostly after proactive sellers have requested reviews from happy customers.